Best Film for the Nikon N50

-You should expect to see a significant difference in availability.
-Consumer film stocks can more often than not still be bought in pharmacies and big-box stores in small quantities.
-Professional film emulsions should be purchased from an online retailer or camera store.
+There is a difference in availability.
+Consumer film stocks can quite often be obtained from big-box stores and pharmacies in meager quantities.
+Pro film should really be ordered from a online retailer or camera store.

-A film’s light sensitivity is shown as the ISO.
+A film’s light sensitivity is represented by the ISO.

-Latitude is the range of stops a film can be overexposed while keeping adequate photographs.
-Pro film stocks have a larger latitude along with a somewhat higher cost.
+Latitude is the number of stops film can be overexposed while keeping adequate photographs.
+Professional film emulsions have a larger latitude along with a slightly increased cost.

-Negative film has more latitude than transparency film.
-That is a reason why it’s deemed to be more difficult to work with.
+Negative film has more latitude compared to transparency film.
+That is a reason why it’s believed to be more challenging to shoot.

-A bigger dynamic range is ideal due to the fact that a bigger range can make working in various lighting conditions easier.
+A bigger dynamic range is preferable because a bigger range helps make shooting in a variety of lighting situations easier.